rhit-parsonjc/time-tracker/README.md

 - Specify which categories to use
 - Import and export data from the file system
 - View aggregate statistics regarding time records in a table and bar chart
+- Have data stored locally to save it even after the tab closes

 ## References